kaapana/kaapana/docs/source/getting_started/deployment.rst

          CONTAINER_REGISTRY_URL="<registry-url-you-got-from-developer>"
          ...

-3. Make it executable with :code:`chmod +x install_platform.sh`
+3. Make it executable with :code:`chmod +x deploy_platform.sh`
 4. Execute the script:

 .. note::

-   If you are use a tarball make sure that you also make the following changes to the :code:`install_platform.sh` file:
+   If you are use a tarball make sure that you also make the following changes to the :code:`deploy_platform.sh` file:

    .. code-block:: python